gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

  * Can take sample out, can flush sample out, can put more in, can muck with sample while it's in the system
  * While running, run NN basecaller
  * Calling can be done on the fly, or post-run
- * Programmable feedback loop; feature to come back with avengence in future
+ * Programmable feedback loop; feature to come back with a vengeance in future

-## Promethion; elephant in the room
+## PromethION; elephant in the room
  * Cake-tin sized benchtop sequencer
  * Different ASIC, a few thousand channels, in aggregate 144,000 channels
  * Laid out to be pipette friendly